Ax8457/WriteUPs/Xmas_RootMe_2024/GenerousSanta/README.md

 <p align="center"><img src="Screenshots/S4.png" alt="Desc"></p>

-<p align="justify">Indeed, by looking at the source code in hotte.js; it was clear that the json data sent to server wasn't cleared properly and restricted to gifts of the models folder (cf require function) which could explain why did I managed to perform a LFI attack with path traversal payload : </p>
+<p align="justify">Indeed, by looking at the source code in hotte.js; it was clear that the json data sent to server wasn't cleared properly and restricted to gifts of the models folder (cf require function) which could explain why I managed to perform a LFI attack with path traversal payload : </p>

 ```javascript
 router.post('/add', async (req, res) => {